beluas/coding-challenge-pisa/README.md

 # Important
-1. Please install Json server to be able to correctly use the project npm install -g json-server
+1. Please install Json server to be able to correctly use the project " npm install -g json-server "

-2. Please run the Local DB on http://localhost:3001 using  : json-server --watch db.json
+2. Please run the Local DB on http://localhost:3000 using  : " json-server --watch db.json "

-and the app on http://localhost:3000
+3 Run the app on http://localhost:3001

 # Duration: 1 week
 Develop a single page application using Angular framework that implements a simple Blog using the APIs provided by https://jsonplaceholder.